Anti-Nazi League

-The Anti-Nazi League (ANL) was an organisation set up in 1977 on the initiative of the Socialist Workers Party (SWP) with sponsorship from some trade unions and the endorsement of a list of prominent people to oppose the rise of far-right groups in the United Kingdom.
+The Anti-Nazi League (ANL) was an organisation that existed from 1977 to 1981, and then again from 1992 to 2003.
+The organisation was originally established by the Socialist Workers Party (SWP) with sponsorship from some trade unions and the endorsement of a list of prominent people to oppose the rise of far-right groups in the United Kingdom.
 It was wound down in 1981.
-It was relaunched in 1992, but merged into Unite Against Fascism in 2003.
+The group was relaunched in 1992, but merged into Unite Against Fascism in 2003.